SuperOfficeDocs/superoffice-docs/docs/en/sale/howto/entity/link-sale-to-appointment.md

 ---
 title: How to link a sale to an appointment (data layer)
-uid: link_salerow_to_appointment
+uid: sale-link-appointment-entity
 description: How to link a sale to an appointment using entities
 author: Bergfrid Skaara Dias
 so.date: 11.05.2021
-keywords: sale, SAINT, API, entity, ActivityLinksHelper, appointment so.topic: howto
+keywords: sale, API, entity, ActivityLinksHelper, appointment so.topic: howto
 # so.envir:
 # so.client: